-Cherries are one of the first crops to come in season and being able to freeze cherries is a fabulous way to start off our canning season.
-We begin with picking cherries in our local orchards and end with stained fingers and full bellies.
-Emmaline and I are always sure to pick more than we want to can because we know the vast quantities that our families are sure to eat.
-We want to be able to continue enjoying the fruits of our labors throughout the year, so we need an easy long-term storage method.
+Cherries are one of the first crops to come in season and being able to freeze cherries is a fabulous way to start off my canning season.
+My family begins with picking cherries in our local orchards and ends with stained fingers and full bellies.
+I am sure to pick more than I want to can because I know the vast quantities that my family is sure to eat.
+I want to be able to continue enjoying the fruits of our labors throughout the year, so I need an easy long-term storage method.
 There are many different options for doing this, but one of the simplest methods is to freeze cherries.
 Freezing cherries helps them maintain more of their fresh flavor.

 Frozen cherries are great for a variety of uses including baking, smoothies, and even just eating plain.
 I especially like that I can freeze cherries now and then can them later when the summer is not so hectic.
 Let me show you just how simple it is to freeze cherries so you can have them all year round.